Let's talk CIRCULAR. What is circularity and how to implement this into your business?

-C) Systems thinking (all stakeholders are part of this system and should be considered)
+C) Systems thinking (all stakeholder are part of this system and should be considered)

 In a circular economy, systems-thinking is applied broadly.
 Many real-world elements, such as businesses, people or plants, are part of complex systems where different parts are strongly linked to each other, leading to some surprising consequences.
 To effectively transition to a circular economy, these links and consequences are taken into consideration at all times.

 Let’s look at these words.
 What do they mean?
 I’ve added here explanations of (home) compostable vs biodegradable:

 If something is biodegradable, it can be disintegrated by micro-organisms such as bacteria, fungi or another biological process.